-The traditional, Texas-rigged plastic worm bouncing along bottom is one of the finest ways to catch bass.
+The traditional, Texas-rigged plastic worm bouncing along the bottom is one of the finest ways to catch bass.
 However, various situations may require a new bag of tricks.

 Suspended fish, for example, are a nemesis for anglers.
 But, if the weight is removed from a Texas-rigged worm – making the lure hold in the top layer of water – suspended bass can be attracted to strike.
 That’s a trick I’ve found to be incredibly successful, as well as a lot of fun.

 Spawn and prespawn are good times to use the floating worm.
 Bass often suspend or cruise the backs of coves, which warm first in the spring.
-The same thing happens during fall when water cools at night, then warms during midday hours.
+The same happens during fall when water cools at night, then warms during midday hours.

 That’s when I’ll use floating lizards over flooded brush in depths of 6 to 7 feet, especially if brush is submerged.
-The water temperature may be 55 to 60 degrees in early morning, but as the sun rises, surface temperatures may jump to 70 degrees.
+The water temperature may be 55 to 60 degrees in the early morning, but as the sun rises, surface temperatures may jump to 70 degrees.
 Bass will move into the tops of bushes and suspend there throughout the afternoon.

-Using a weighted worm in the bushes places the lure beneath fish.
+Using a weighted worm in the bushes places the lure beneath the fish.
 Also, bass may be too lethargic to chase a spinnerbait.
 A floating worm or lizard can be the ticket.

 Because the floating worm is so weedless, it can be used in the same places you might fish a soft-plastic rat or frog.
 On the other hand, I think it’s more versatile than traditional heavy-cover lures.

-By adding or subtracting weight, which is inserted in the soft plastic, the lure can be presented from top to bottom and at any speed.
+Adding or subtracting weight, which is inserted in the soft plastic, the lure can be presented from top to bottom and at any speed.
 For weight, I cut off the heads of roofing nails and carry the shanks in my tackle box.
 I’ll cut the nail to provide the precise weight for the situation.

 I insert the nail section into the midsection of the worm or lizard and seal the hole with glue to prevent it from backing out.
 By inserting the weight in the middle of the lure, it allows the bait to fall horizontally instead of nose first.
 This type of slow, seductive fall is deadly on spring bass.